Bhanu-Kommula/Notes/Microservices-SpringCloud/Notes-1.md

 Now open a text editor (vscode) and navigate to that folder and create a new file name it as limits-service.properties,  so let's store limit-service properties in this repository.
 Now copy the limitservice properties from application.properties of limitservice.

+our current limit service - application.properties has

+                              spring.application.name=limits-service
+            spring.config.import=optional:configserver:http://localhost:8888

+            limitsservice.minimum=3
+            limitsservice.maximum=997

+Move the properties of limitservice to limits-services.properties limits-services.properties

+            limitsservice.minimum=3
+            limitsservice.maximum=997

+So now we have the limits-service.properties ready to commit to the repository.

+                  ls  - gives the list of all the files in the directory git add limits-services.properties   or git add * - to add all the files git commit -m "adding the limit-service properties"

+So now we have limit service, a config server, and also a repo and now lets connect them together.

+first lets connect spring cloud config server to git repo

+To do that, go to application.properties of spring-cloud-config-server  and configure the folder

+            spring.application.name=spring-cloud-config-server
+            server.port=8888

+            spring.cloud.config.server.git.uri= file:///Users/bhanuprasadkommula/Documents/BhanuProject/git-localconfig-repo